End-Tech/syncmatica/README.md

 The MaterialGatherings button is supposed, to aid with collecting the materials as a group.
 It should synchronize and simplify the collection of material across the server.
 As of now it does nothing.

+### Contact

+Feel free to join me on [Discord](https://discord.gg/6NPDVNMZ3T) for more information and help on the mod.